Learn about the professional development workshops for faculty that are being offered through BW-UPEP.

 The NCSA Blue Waters petascale computing facility funded by NSF will support this effort by providing 1% of the computing capacity of its computational infrastructure in direct support of educational applications.
 The Blue Waters system will support sustained petaflop performance of scientific codes, and thereby provide a unique educational learning experience for students across the nation.

-To achieve these goals, the Blue Waters Undergraduate Petascale Education Program (UPEP) is launching three programs for engaging the national community.
-The three programs are:
+To achieve these goals, the Blue Waters Student Internship Program (BWSIP) is launching two programs for engaging the national community.
+The two programs are: